matter-labs/zinc/zinc-book/src/03-basic-concepts/01-input-output.md

 # Input and output

-In terms of zero-knowledge circuits the information that we are trying to prove valid is called **public input**.
+In terms of zero-knowledge circuits, the information that we are trying to prove valid is called **public input**.
 And the secret piece of information that may be known only by prover is called **witness**.

-In Zinc framework the program's **result** becomes **public input**.
+In the Zinc framework, the program's **result** becomes **public input**.
 That means that whatever the `main` function returns should be known by verifier.
 All other runtime values including **arguments** represent circuit's **witness**.

 So when verifier checks the program's **result** and the **proof** it is safe to state that:

-> There is some set of **arguments** known to **prover**, which
+> There is some set of **arguments** known to **prover**, which,
-> when provided into **program** will yield the same **output**.
+> being provided into **program** yields the same **output**.

-The prover must provide program's arguments in order to generate result and proof.
+The prover must provide program's arguments to generate the result and proof.

-Verifier will use the proof to check that result is obtained by executing the program.
+Verifier will use the proof to check that the result has been obtained by executing the program.

 The following example illustrates a circuit proving knowledge of some `sha256` hash preimage: